-Since Get Out, the Horror and Black Sci-fi genre has seen the release of Lovecraft Country, Us and Antebellum where the theme of repressed African American violence and the Post Traumatic Slave Syndrome loom large.
+Since Get Out, the Horror and Black Sci-fi genre has seen the release of Lovecraft Country, Us and Antebellum where the theme of repressed Black American violence and the Post Traumatic Slave Syndrome loom large.

-Whilst Reviewers have expressed different sentiments as to the effectiveness of the violence Motif in each of these Black Science Fiction releases, its important to consider why the issue of repressed African American and Black diaspora violence exists and where it comes from Historically.
+Whilst Reviewers have expressed different sentiments as to the effectiveness of the violence Motif in each of these Black Science Fiction releases, its important to consider why the issue of repressed Black American and Black diaspora violence exists and where it comes from Historically.

 Post Traumatic Slave Syndrome